 This money shall be utilized for the purchase, cleaning and maintenance of the required uniform.
-Management will provide non-permanent, on-call and probationary employees with a uniform until such time he/she obtains permanent status.
+Management will provide non-permanent, on-call and probationary employees with a uniform until such time as the employee he/she obtains permanent status.

 When needed for additional warmth, a black sweater, black sweatshirt, or black thermal-type shirt may be worn under the uniform shirt or jacket, or a heavy-duty overcoat of the same color may be worn over it.
 During inclement weather, black or blue rain gear or a black heavy-duty overcoat may be worn over the standard uniform.
+Upon request by an employee, Management will provide foul weather gear.